Upton S. Fraser

-Upton Sinclair Fraser (1794–1835) was a United States Army officer who was killed at the Dade Battle during the Seminole Wars.
-He was part of the advanced guard of the Army column commanded by Major Francis Dade, and he was one of the first soldiers killed in the battle.
+Upton Sinclair Fraser (c.
+1794 – December 28, 1835) was an American military officer in the United States Army who served in multiple early 19th-century conflicts and was killed during the Second Seminole War.
+He was part of the advance guard of the Army column commanded by Major Francis L. Dade and was among the first officers killed in the Dade Battle.